Warp AI Terminal vs Claude Code (2026): Which Should You Use?

 Using Both Together

-Warp AI and Claude Code aren't mutually exclusive.
+Warp AI and Claude Code are not mutually exclusive.
 Many developers use Warp as their terminal and Claude Code as their coding agent inside Warp:

 - Open Warp terminal